 Images with a significant amount of recoloring (brightening, pallet skew, etc.) can also lead to false identification.
-Recoloring can appear indistinguishable from a modified image (ELA) or multiple layers (wavelets).
+Recoloring can appear indistinguishable from a modified image (ELA), imply multiple layers (wavelets), or look similar to complex lighting (LG).

 On occasion, a skilled artist can create photo-realistic images that pass all of these evaluation methods.
 However, artists with this level of talent are extremely rare.
 Although photo-realistic tools are available, the image quality is highly dependent on the artist.
 In the more general case, an enhanced or CG image may pass one or more of these evaluation methods, but is unlikely to pass all of them.